-Profiteroles — crunchy, airy, chocolately, creamy & scrumptious.
-A trip to Paris is certainly going to include sampling of many famous French desserts like these.
+Profiteroles — crunchy, airy, chocolatey, creamy & scrumptious.
+A trip to Paris is certainly going to include sampling of these and other famous French desserts.
 In fact, you could have several desserts a day and never duplicate the offerings.
 But even with all those desserts, the one that Parisians continue to be mad about (and we join them in this frenzy), are chocolate profiteroles.
 Here's an easy recipe for profiteroles that will be just like the ones you find at Paris restaurants, cafés and patisseries.

 We'll never forget our first real profiteroles in Paris.
 With one hand, the waiter put down a plate of three luscious puff pastries, each filled with vanilla ice cream.
 In his other hand was a silver jug, from which he poured a generous amount of hot chocolate sauce, which went to work immediately melting the ice cream.
 In our version we use a luscious chocolate sauce with just a touch of Fleur de Sel.

 Cheese & Wine Tasting in a Paris Cheese Cellar

 Separate the eggs.
 In small bowl, beat the egg yolks.
 In another small bowl beat the egg whites.
 Set aside.

 In a medium heavy saucepan, mix the water, butter and salt and bring to a boil.